Alex Bregman Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks seventh in the league.

-- The Blue Jays have a 4.86 team ERA that ranks 22nd across all league pitching staffs.
+- The Blue Jays have the 20th-ranked team ERA among all league pitching staffs (4.70).

-- Blue Jays pitchers combine to allow the second-most home runs in baseball (26 total, 1.5 per game).
+- The Blue Jays give up the fifth-most home runs in baseball (26 total, 1.4 per game).

-- Bassitt (1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched) gets the start for the Blue Jays, his fourth of the season.
+- Berrios (1-2) gets the starting nod for the Blue Jays in his fourth start of the season.
+He has a 7.98 ERA in 14 2/3 innings pitched, with 18 strikeouts.

-- In his most recent time out on Thursday, the righty tossed six innings against the Detroit Tigers, allowing two earned runs while surrendering four hits.
+- In his last time out on Friday, the righty threw five innings against the Tampa Bay Rays, giving up one earned run while surrendering four hits.

-- In three games this season, the 34-year-old has put up a 7.63 ERA and 7 strikeouts per nine innings, while allowing a batting average of .276 to his opponents.
+- The 28-year-old has amassed an ERA of 7.98, with 11 strikeouts per nine innings, in three games this season.
+Opponents have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.